loopwerk/loopwerk.io/content/articles/2025-12-27-home-assistant-setup.md

 I think it could be fun to experiment with room-based presence sensors, so lights automatically turn on and off as you move through the house, but I'm not quite there yet.

 Another idea is automating plant watering, both indoors using moisture sensors and outdoors using weather data.
-If it's been dry and warm for several days, Home Assistant could turn on the drip irrigation system in my garden — which I already have installed, but currently need to remember to turn on manually.
+If it's been dry and warm for several days, Home Assistant could turn on the drip irrigation system in my garden - which I already have installed, but currently need to remember to turn on manually.

 It would also be nice to use my security cameras as automation triggers, but so far I haven't found a way to integrate them into Home Assistant.

 I also own a standing desk that can be controlled via an iPhone app using Bluetooth.
 I'd love to set up a schedule so the desk automatically goes up a few times a day.
 I bought the Bluetooth dongle for my Home Assistant Green and it can connect to the desk, but I haven't managed to control it from Home Assistant yet.

 There's an enormous amount you can do with relatively cheap hardware, which is one of Home Assistant's biggest strengths.
 So far I've been loving it: it's been reliable and reasonably easy to set up.
 I highly recommend getting your own and seeing what you can automate.
 In my case, I started with a few Philips Hue lights, and it just grew from there.
-Enjoy the ride!